maximetouroute/maximetouroute.github.io/src/pages/about/index.md

 <br/>
 <br/>

+#### Software engineer
+* Working on the development of [Millumin](https://www.millumin.com/), a full-fledged solution for audiovisual shows and art installations

 #### Camera Operator / Live recordings
 * Multicam recording of concerts and dance performance for [Tous a la guil' Festival](http://sixiemecontinent.net/festival2018/tousalaguill.html)